ubco-W2022T2-data301/project-group-group41/final_report_group41.md

 **Key Findings**

-Based on our analysis, it is clear that there is a notable difference between the relationship between xG and actual goals for winning and losing teams.
-Our findings suggest that winning teams tend to outperform their expected goals (xG) more often than losing teams, indicating that they are more efficient at converting their chances into goals.
+Based on my analysis, it is clear that there is a notable difference between the relationship between xG and actual goals for winning and losing teams.
+My findings suggest that winning teams tend to outperform their expected goals (xG) more often than losing teams, indicating that they are more efficient at converting their chances into goals.
 This could be attributed to a variety of factors, including superior finishing ability, more effective team coordination, and greater tactical acumen.

 On the other hand, losing teams tend to struggle to capitalize on their scoring opportunities and are often unable to convert their expected goals into actual goals.
 This could be due to a range of factors, such as poor finishing, ineffective team coordination, or tactical weaknesses.
-It is worth noting, however, that our analysis did reveal a positive correlation between xG and actual goals for both winning and losing teams, indicating that xG is a useful metric for predicting goal-scoring performance, regardless of the final outcome of the match.
+It is worth noting, however, that my analysis did reveal a positive correlation between xG and actual goals for both winning and losing teams, indicating that xG is a useful metric for predicting goal-scoring performance, regardless of the final outcome of the match.

 To gain a deeper understanding of the relationship between xG and actual goals for winning and losing teams, we plotted xG against actual goals scored for each group separately.
-Our scatter plot reveals that winning teams tend to score more goals than their xG, particularly in matches where they score a high number of goals.
+My scatter plot reveals that winning teams tend to score more goals than their xG, particularly in matches where they score a high number of goals.
 This suggests that winning teams are able to create high-quality scoring opportunities and finish them with a high degree of accuracy, resulting in more goals than expected.

 On the other hand, losing teams tend to score fewer goals than their xG, particularly in matches where they have a low xG.
 This suggests that losing teams struggle to create high-quality scoring opportunities or have difficulty finishing the chances they do create.
 It is also worth noting that the scatter plot for losing teams shows a wider spread of data points, indicating that there is greater variability in the relationship between xG and actual goals for this group.

-Overall, our analysis provides valuable insights into the relationship between xG and actual goals for winning and losing teams in the World Cup 2022 dataset.
+Overall, my analysis provides valuable insights into the relationship between xG and actual goals for winning and losing teams in the World Cup 2022 dataset.
 By identifying the differences between these two groups, we can gain a better understanding of the factors that contribute to goal-scoring performance and develop more effective strategies for improving it.

 **Research Question 2: Is there a correlation between a team's SPI (Soccer Power Index) and their xG?**